 The lateral, transdeltoid incision is mainly used for surgery on the acromio-clavicular joint, open acromioplasty and rotator cuff repair.
 The skin incision follows the Langer lines along the acromion.
-Underneath the anterior and middle deltoid bellies are separated and freed sub-periosteally from the acromion.
-Then the subacromial space is entered and the acromion, a-c-joint and rotator cuff can be addressed.
+Underneath the anterior and middle deltoid bellies are separated and freed subperiosteally from the acromion.
+Care must be taken not to split the muscle too far distally (> 4-5 cm) in which case the axillary nerve may be injured.
+The sub-acromial space is entered and the acromion, a-c-joint and rotator cuff can be addressed.
 When closing a good repair of the deltoid on the acromion is of great importance.